Duvet: Thermal performance (tog rating)

-A few manufacturers have marketed combined duvet set consisting of one 4.5 tog and one 9.0 tog.
+A few manufacturers have marketed combined duvet sets consisting of one 4.5 tog and one 9.0 tog.
 The light-weight one is for summer and the medium one for spring and autumn; snapped together, 13.5 togs is designed for winter.
 Manufacturers may also offer up to 15 tog duvets.

 In some countries, such as France, the warmth of a duvet is rated in grams per square metre (g/m2) instead of togs.
 The two systems are incompatible because, for example, a 250 g/m2 polyester filling and a 250 g/m2 feather filling have the same weight but offer different levels of thermal insulation and therefore different tog ratings.
 However, typical all-season sets are sold as a pair of 200 g/m2 and 300 g/m2 duvets, creating a combined 500 g/m2 winter duvet, which would therefore be expected to match 13.5 togs.

+Disadvantages

+Duvets/continental quilts/doonas are generally marketed as providing a more comfortable, wrap-around sleep experience, better freedom of movement for the sleeper, and easier/quicker bed making compared with the traditional "sheet and blankets" approach commonly found in the U.K. prior to their adoption.
+They do, however, come with some disadvantages, namely: